mcavallo-git/Coding/linux/Linux - find (files with attributes matching).md

 <!-- ------------------------------------------------------------ -->

 <li><details><summary>
-		<strong>Extensions (count) - Count the number of EACH type of file-extension for files within a given directory (and subdirectories)</strong>
+		<span>Extensions (count) - Count the number of EACH type of file-extension for files within a given directory (and subdirectories)</span>
 	</summary>
 	<p>Note: Listed extensions are case-SENSITIVE (e.g. "PDF", "PdF", and "pdf" will be listed separately)</p>
 <pre><code>